holy-shit/play2-openshift-for-hipsters/README.md

 16) PROFIT

+[17) Latest update brings playshift-update script.
+It will copy control scripts from play2-openshift-for-hipsters repo that will be located in your $OPENSHIFT_DATA_DIR.
+Please note that openshift-deps will clone this repo by default, but will NOT run update script automatically.
+This is done in case you have edited control scripts manually, and in case of automatic update playscript-update would have destroyed all of your changes.
+You are not required to use playshift-update, I created this thing for my own needs.

-[17) Send me a beer, if you don't mind]
+[18) Send me a beer, if you don't mind]

-[18) Files from .openshift dir based on https://github.com/opensas/play2-openshift-quickstart, you can send your beer to opensas too]
+[19) Files from .openshift dir based on https://github.com/opensas/play2-openshift-quickstart, you can send your beer to opensas too]